Quick Dashboard Creation¶

 Ready to use, including system views and user views.

-- The dashboard name defaults to the name of the selected view and can be changed as needed;
+The dashboard name defaults to the name of the selected view and can be changed as needed;

-- Define the identifier ID of the dashboard;
+Define the identifier ID for this dashboard;

-- Optionally enter a description for the dashboard;
+Optionally enter a description for this dashboard;

-- Click OK to create successfully.
+Click OK to complete the creation.